What Does a Merit Increase Mean?

 While merit increases can be beneficial, there are potential pitfalls that companies should be aware of and take steps to avoid.

 One common pitfall is favoritism or bias in the evaluation process.
-To mitigate this, companies should establish clear evaluation criteria and provide training to managers on conducting fair and unbiased evaluations.
+To mitigate this, companies should establish clear evaluation criteria such as through a merit matrix and provide training to managers on conducting fair and unbiased evaluations.